chenkennt/azurettl/README.md

    1. Disable continuous integration and pull request validation
    1. Add schedules as you like

 Then the pipeline will run periodically to cleanup the resources.
-If some resources failed to delete, pipeline will succeed with a warning, go to the details of the run and you will see failed resources in the warning tab.
-Detailed reasons can be found in the raw log.
+If some resources failed to delete, pipeline will succeed with a warning, go to the details of the run and you will see failed resources and failed reasons in the warning tab.
+Detailed error messages can be found in the raw log.

 ## Known issues